annaviper/exoplanets/README.md

 * State your conclusion of your hypothesis testing.

-* Not data enough to try to classify habitability of the exoplanet with machine learning,
+* Not data enough to try to classify habitability of the exoplanet with machine learning.

-~~* Interpret your findings in terms of the human-understandable question you try to answer.

 # What are the next steps?